EricGebhart/Simple_Process_REPL/README.md

 ```

-no logic, Just a big Application State Tree and
+no logic, Just a big yaml datastore Tree and
 python functions.
 Failures are expected.
-It's easy to get and put things into the Application state
+It's easy to get and put things into the yaml datastore
 which is represented as a big tree of Yaml.

 ## The parts.
   * The Interpreter/Repl
   * Namespaces
-  * Application state data structure
+  * yaml datastore data structure
   * SPR/Python extensions that are built in.